oracle/weblogic-kubernetes-operator/site/prometheus.md

 Note that there is a video demonstration of the Prometheus integration available [here](https://youtu.be/D7KWVXzzqx8).

-The [WLS Exporter](https://github.com/oracle/weblogic-monitoring-exporter) provides the ability to export WebLogic and JVM metrics to Prometheus, from where they can be visualized in Grafana dashboards, and alerts can be created to initation scaling of WebLogic clusters.
+The [WebLogic Monitoring Exporter](https://github.com/oracle/weblogic-monitoring-exporter) provides the ability to export WebLogic and JVM metrics to Prometheus, from where they can be visualized in Grafana dashboards, and alerts can be created to initation scaling of WebLogic clusters.

 To enable this integration, users must complete the following steps:

-* Deploy the WLS Exporter to the WebLogic domains.
+* Deploy the WebLogic Monitoring Exporter to the WebLogic domains.
 * x.
 * y.

-## Deploy WLS Exporter on WebLogic Servers
+## Deploy WebLogic Monitoring Exporter on WebLogic Servers

-There are more detailed instructions in the [WLS Exporter repository](https://github.com/oracle/wls-monitoring-exporter) about how deploy the WLS Exporter, and you are encouraged to follow those steps.
+There are more detailed instructions in the [WebLogic Monitoring Exporter repository](https://github.com/oracle/wls-monitoring-exporter) about how deploy the WebLogic Monitoring Exporter, and you are encouraged to follow those steps.
 A quick overview is presented here which will be satisfactory for most demo/trial scenarios:

-1. Obtain a clone of the WLS Exporter project:
+1. Obtain a clone of the WebLogic Monitoring Exporter project:

 ```
 git clone https://github.com/oracle/wls-monitoring-exporter